brianzheng205/portfolio-brian/docs/aboutMe.md

+---
+layout: doc
+---

+# About Me

-**I am a passionate software engineer planning to graduate MIT in May 2025 with Full Stack Development experience.
-Check out [my portfolio](https://portfolio-brianzheng205.vercel.app/).**
+I am a passionate software engineer planning to graduate MIT in May 2025 with Full Stack Development experience.
+Check out [my portfolio](https://portfolio-brianzheng205.vercel.app/).